tdkehoe/iam/iamuserinv.md

 3. Select **All current regions** or a specific region, if your are prompted.
 **Note**: Not all services require a region selection.
 4. Select **All current service instances** or select a specific service instance.
+5. Depending on the service that you selected, you might see the following fields.
+If you do not enter values for these fields, the policy is assigned at the service instance level instead of the bucket level.
+    * **Resource type**: Enter **bucket**.
+    * **Resource**: Enter the name of your bucket.
-5. Select a role to define the scope of access for the policy.
+6. Select a role to define the scope of access for the policy.
-6. Optional: Select **Add role** to specify an additional role for the policy.
+7. Optional: Select **Add role** to specify an additional role for the policy.

 See [Identity and access management policies and roles](/docs/iam/users_roles.html#iamusermanpol) for more specific information about the roles when setting service policies.